 d.
 Matched Audiences.
 Using Matched Audiences APIs, MDP Applications can enable Authorized Clients to target advertising to audiences on LinkedIn’s advertising network based on data provided by Authorized Clients to LinkedIn (“Audience Data”), including email addresses or company lists.

 e.
-Lead Capture.
-Using Lead Capture APIs, MDP Applications can access profile data and other information collected via Lead Gen Forms (“Lead Form Response Data”) on behalf of Authorized Clients.
+Lead Generation.
+Using Lead Generation APIs, MDP Applications can access, on behalf of Authorized Clients, profile data and other information provided by Members via lead generation forms (“Lead Form Response Data”) in connection with advertisements, events, pages, and other content on LinkedIn.

 If your MDP Application enables a Client to create or claim a LinkedIn advertising or Page account, you must bind your Client to our Ads Agreement and/or Pages Agreement, as applicable.